Property Management Answering Service

 900 calls/mo, 31% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$300 recovered opportunity value Average revenue per converted booking, job, consult, or appointment.
+$300 recovered opportunity value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with the company's leasing calls, missed calls by property, tour-to-lease rate, renewal value, owner-lead value, maintenance costs, and team capacity.